11 of 2014's Must-Read Debuts

 Everything I Never Told You by Celeste Ng (Penguin)

 From page one, Celeste Ng’s haunting debut will take hold of your heartstrings.
 Though it’s clear early on that Ng is a gifted storyteller, her affecting, layered characters are what truly leave an impression in this story of interracial love, family dynamics, and the affects of tragedy.
-Part thrilling murder mystery, part emotional journey, Everything I Never Told You is a compelling debut you don’t want to miss, one with which Ng makes a resounding entrance
+Part thrilling murder mystery, part emotional journey, Everything I Never Told You is a compelling debut you don’t want to miss, one with which Ng makes a resounding entrance onto the literary stage.

 The Land of Steady Habits by Ted Thompson (Little, Brown)

 With this impressive debut, first-time novelist Ted Thompson certainly earns his place on your literary radar.
 In The Land of Steady Habits, Thompson chronicles, with precision and wit, one man’s journey through a midlife crisis turned second coming of age.
 Thompson’s protagonist Anders Hill, who is in his early 60s, abandons the familiar life he has spent years building — family, friends, a lucrative finance career, and an impressive home within America’s suburban upper crust — and sets out to create a new identity outside the security of his familial routine.
 What follows is a topsy-turvy quest for fulfillment that consistently titers between self-destruction and self-discovery.
 Throughout The Land of Steady Habits, Thompson displays a masterful ability to capture interior conflict, layered emotions, and the subtle dynamics of decaying familial relationships.